Submitted by admin on Tue, 10/11/2022 - 11:54

 High-Level Exchanges:

-2. PM Narendra Modi paid a State Visit to ROK from 21-22 February 2019 and unveiled a bust of Mahatma Gandhi at the prestigious Yonsei University.
+1. PM Narendra Modi paid a State Visit to ROK from 21-22 February 2019 and unveiled a bust of Mahatma Gandhi at Yonsei University.
 PM Modi also gifted a Bodhi sapling to Gimhae City.
 He received the Seoul Peace Prize for his contribution to international cooperation and fostering global economic growth.
-President Moon attended the special event in UN in September 2019 to commemorate the 150th birth anniversary of Mahatma Gandhi, at the invitation of PM Modi.
-PM Modi and President Moon had telephonic conversations in April 2020 and October 2020 and discussed cooperation in tackling COVID-19 pandemic.

 Parliamentary Exchanges:

-2. A delegation from the ROK Foreign Affairs & Unification Committee of the National Assembly visited India in October 2022.
-A Parliamentary delegation led by Ms. Back hye-ryun, Chairperson of National Policy Committee, visited India from Nov 25- Dec 02, 2022 and had a meeting with MOS Mr. V. Muraleedharan.
-A Parliamentary delegation led by former Unification Minister Mr. Lee in-young visited India in Dec 2022 and had a meeting with the Chairperson of the Parliamentary Standing Committee on External Affairs.
-Mr. Park Jeung, Chairperson of Environment and Labor Committee of ROK National Assembly met members of the Standing Committee on Water Resources of the Parliament of India in December 2023 in New Delhi.
+15.Hon’ble Justice of Supreme Court Surya kant visited ROK in August’24 and met Chief Justices of Supreme Court of ROK and Constitutional Court of ROK; A delegation from the ROK Foreign Affairs & Unification Committee of the National Assembly visited India in October’22; Parliamentary delegation led by Ms. Back hye-ryun, Chairperson of National Policy Committee, visited India from Nov 25- Dec 02, 2022 and had a meeting with MOS Mr. V. Muraleedharan; Parliamentary delegation led by former Unification Minister Mr. Lee in-young visited India in Dec 2022 and had a meeting with the Chairperson of the Parliamentary Standing Committee on External Affairs; Mr. Park Jeung, Chairperson of Environment and Labor Committee of ROK National Assembly met members of the Standing Committee on Water Resources of the Parliament of India in December 2023 in New Delhi.

 Economic Relations:

-2. India and ROK launched an initiative ‘Korea Plus’ to promote and facilitate Korean investments in India.
+1. India and ROK launched an initiative ‘Korea Plus’ to promote and facilitate Korean investments in India.
 A Korea India SME and Start-up Centre was launched in September 2019 in Gurugram.
-ROK’s total FDI to India until June 2023 stands at US$ 8.02 billion.
+To further strengthen the startup ecosystem of the respective nations, a Memorandum of Understanding (MoU) was signed between Invest India and Korea SMEs and Startups Agency (KOSME) on 08thApril 2021.
+Noteworthy Investments in Indian startups have been done by Korean companies like KEB Hana Bank, Mirae Assets, Naver, Krafton etc. RoK is 13thlargest FDI investor in India.
+Total investment made by ROK into India amounted to US$ 364 million during January-June 2024 [Latest data as of September 2024].
+Majority of the investment has come from manufacturing.
+Cumulative investment since 1980 stands at $8.86 billion.
 Investment from India to ROK are to the tune of approx. USD 5.2 billion led by Tata Daewoo and Aditya Birla Group (Novelis).
 There are more than 600 large and small Korean firms operating in India.
 Tata Motors acquired Daewoo Commercial Vehicle Company for USD 102 million in March 2004.
 The State Bank of India opened a branch in Seoul in January 2016 to provide wide range of services including loan services and project financing for Korean and Indian companies.
-Six Korean Banks have branches in India.
+Six Korean Banks have overall 14 branches in India.
 These include KEB Hana, Kookmin, Shinhan, Woori, Nonghyup and IBK.
+KEB Hana Banks is in the process of opening 2 more branches in India (Mumbai and Bengaluru).
+KB Kookmin Bank opened its new branches in Chennai and Pune each on October 16, 2024.
 The Indian Chamber of Commerce in Korea (ICCK) comprising Indian and Korean companies play a constructive role in promoting trade and investments linkages between the two countries.
+Korea Investment Corporation (KIC), the sovereign national fund of ROK, opened its first branch in India (Mumbai) in April 2024.
+India-Korea Fast Track Mechanism (FTM) was launched in August 2024 to expedite the resolution of issues and concerns of Korean investors and enhance their ease of doing business in India.

 Defence Relations: